 - Holding Company Business

 - Distribution and Service Centre Business

 Why has the UAE introduced Economic Substance Regulations?

-The UAE introduced Economic Substance Regulations to honour the UAE’s commitment as a member of the OECD Inclusive Framework on BEPS, and in response to a review of the UAE tax framework by the EU which resulted in the UAE being included on the EU list of non-cooperative jurisdictions for tax purposes (EU Blacklist).
-The issuance of the Economic Substance Regulations on 30 April 2019 (the Regulations), and the subsequent release of the Guidance on the application of the Regulations on 11 September 2019, was a requirement for the removal of the UAE from the EU Blacklist on 10 October 2019.
+The UAE introduced Economic Substance Regulations to honour the UAE’s commitment as a member of the OECD Inclusive Framework on BEPS.
+Furthermore, it was in response to a review of the UAE tax framework by the EU.
+As a result, UAE was a part of the EU’s list of non-cooperative jurisdictions for tax purposes (EU Blacklist).
+The issuance on the 30th of April 2019 of the Economic Material Regulations (the Regulations) and the subsequent publication of the guideline on the 11th of September 2019 mandated that the UAE be excluded from the EU Blacklist by 10 October 2019.
 The purpose of the Regulations is to ensure that UAE entities that undertake certain activities (see question 4) are not used to artificially attract profits that are not commensurate with the economic activity undertaken in the UAE.